 For our health and social care research that involves human participants, the University combines our existing high standards with those additionally required by the UK Policy Framework for Health and Social Care Research, published by the Department of Health in November 2017.
 The University has Joint Office arrangements with the Norfolk and Norwich University Hospital Trust to manage our research governance responsibilities for this group of studies.
 The University is also a supporting organisation of the AllTrials Campaign.

 Research Integrity Primary Contacts

-If the issue you would like to discuss relates to potential misconduct in research, please contact confidentially the relevant Head of School, located in one of the four faculties listed below:
+If the issue you would like to discuss relates to potential misconduct in research, please contact confidentially the relevant Head of School.

-If you wish to discuss formally any other research integrity matters, please contact the Pro-Vice-Chancellor for Research and Innovation: firstname.lastname@example.org.
+If you wish to discuss formally any other research ethics and integrity matters, please contact the Pro-Vice-Chancellor for Research and Innovation: email@example.com.